 How gas prices have changed in Florida in the last week

-Stacker compiled statistics on gas prices in Florida.
-Gas prices are as of September 8.
+Stacker compiled statistics on gas prices in Florida using data from AAA.
+Gas prices are as of November 7.

 Florida by the numbers